mar1asm/Tokero/README.md

     These can be opened with Playwright Trace Viewer for visual debugging.

-    Test results can also be exported to .trx and converted to HTML using tools like ReportUnit or ExtentReports.
+    Test results are also exported to .trx.

 Tradeoffs and Architectural Notes